techthoughts2/PoshGram/docs/Send-TelegramSticker.md

 ```

 ## DESCRIPTION
-Uses Telegram Bot API to send text message to specified Telegram chat.
+Uses Telegram Bot API to send sticker message to specified Telegram chat.
-Several options can be specified to adjust message parameters.
+The file_id can be specified if you know it.
+Use Get-TelegramStickerPackInfo if you do not already know the file_id of the sticker.
+Alternatively you can specify the sticker pack name and an emoji shortcode.
+This function will make an attempt to find the sticker that corresponds with the specified emoji.
+See notes for details.

 ## EXAMPLES